How are the heights measured?

-The Victory Camellia is a very rare but absolutely gorgeous variety, with large rose-red blooms that look like peonies appearing by the end of winter.
-They have a broad circle of outer petals and a bold center of ruffled and fluted petals.
+The Victory White Camellia is a very rare but absolutely gorgeous variety, with very large pure-white blossoms that are flat and formal around the outside, becoming more fluted in the center, surrounding a golden heart.
 This vigorous bush will reach 10 feet or more in height, with a broad spread and upright growth.
 Plant it in semi-shade, among the plants around your home, perhaps in a corner, or between windows.
 Grow it out in beds or on the lawn, where it can be trimmed up with a short trunk.
 Plant it at the edge of wooded areas.
 The foliage is beautiful, making a lovely shrub even during the months when it doesn’t bloom.

 - Strong, vigorous upright evergreen shrub

 - Grows well in a pot if you don’t have suitable soil

 - Can be overwintered indoors in colder zones

 Plant your Victory White Camellia in partial shade, with morning sun and afternoon shade, or in dappled shade beneath deciduous trees.
 Grow it in soil that is moist, well-drained, rich and acidic, with a pH value of 6.5 or less.
 If you don’t have suitable soil it will grow well in a pot, using soil for acid-loving plants, and this is also a good way to grow it in colder zones, bringing it inside to a cool, well-lit place for the coldest months.

 - Mature Height 6-10